wassimkha/comp598/README.md

 ## Cloud Dashboard
 To view the status of different cloud components (status/name/id of nodes and pods, etc) via a web interface, please use the [url to dashboard](https://winter2023-comp598-group07-02.cs.mcgill.ca/)

-## Throughput and Analytics
-To view our report with experimental results on the average throughput and latency of requests on the 3 pods using different load balancing algorithms, please see our report **Experiment_Report.pdf**